Lots of malfunctions in Yangon

 Dinner in an old colonial building

 For dinner, I head to the Monsoon restaurant, located in a beautifully renovated old colonial building.
-The restaurant has a loungy atmosphere (also the background music), with adapted mood lighting.
+The restaurant has a loungy atmosphere (also the background music adds up to that impression), with adapted mood lighting.
 They serve both Burmese, Thai, Vietnamese and Laotian dishes, and the quality is excellent.
-Of course, prices are also made for Westerners, but it is worth it.
+Of course, prices are also made for Westerners, but it is worth it in my opinion.
 What I am less satisfied with is that the bill contains extra service charges plus a tax percentage.
 Well, that takes away my inclination for tipping.

 The real journey starts after leaving the capital city of Myanmar

-Though my first impressions of Myanmar have not sparked my enthusiasm, I cannot say that I feel I have chosen the wrong destination.
+Though my first impressions of Myanmar have not sparked my enthusiasm, I can not say that I feel I have chosen the wrong destination.
 The real journey will start once I leave the capital city.
+I know that from previous trips to other countries, In Asia, but also to the continents I have been to.
 That is why this afternoon I already booked a domestic flight to Mandalay.